Integrated 5-year curriculum

 Subjects in the program

 Graduate students enrolled in this program must earn 12 credits during the first stage.
-Of these 12 credits, “Asian-Eurasian Studies methods” (1 credit) and “Digital Humanities 2.0 research methods” (1 credit) are introductory compulsory subjects designed to give students the ability to gain an overview of the program.
-The “Integrated research exercises I & II” (4 credits), which graduate students take in the first and second academic years, are positioned as compulsory developmental subjects to provide the practical skills needed to conduct presentations, discussions, and so on.
-To gain the other six credits, they must select 2–4 credits each from the Asian-Eurasian Studies and the Digital Humanities 2.0 subjects’ groups.
-Graduate students must consult the academic advisory team before deciding on the most appropriate combination of subjects.
+Of these 12 credits, “Asian-Eurasian Studies Methods” (1 credit) and “Digital Humanities 2.0 Research Methods” (1 credit) are introductory compulsory subjects designed to help students gain an overview of the program.
+“Integrated Research Exercises I and II” (4 credits), which students take in the first and second academic years, are positioned as advanced compulsory subjects to provide practical skills in presentations, discussions, and so on.
+The remaining six credits are required electives.
+They must include at least one credit from the core courses in each of the following subject groups: Asian-Eurasian Studies, Digital Humanities 2.0, and Career Design.
+Students decide how many credits to take from each group after consulting with the academic advisory team, so that they can choose the most appropriate combination of subjects.

 Joint Colloquium